 Good news for left-handers!

-The Intuos small also has the left-handed option, so you can turn on for a better and more comfortable use.
+The Intuos small also has the left-handed option, so you can turn on for

 This tablet also offers you a small gift: when buying it, you have 2 software of choice, after registering the product.